Are Cover Letters Necessary in 2024?

 A cover letter should expand on your resume.
 As such, you may want to include one when you have more to say, such as when you’re preparing for a career change, seeking career advancement, or moving to a new city.
 Often, a resume can’t fully convey these explanations, but a cover letter is an excellent space to expand on your career goals.

-There may be times in your career when you don’t move directly from one role to another, such as when you take time off to parent your child or care for a family member.
+You may experience times in your career when you don’t move directly from one role to another, such as when you take time off to parent your child or care for a family member.
 In that case, you can address any employment gaps in a cover letter, framing the situation in a positive and productive way and highlighting your goals in pursuing your next career move.

 A thoughtful cover letter helps a hiring manager envision how you'd perform on their team, but crafting a good one takes time.
 Most recruitment professionals will recognize a generic cover letter, and that can be a turnoff.
 However, if you aren't rushed in your job search, including a cover letter specific to the company and position you're applying for can enhance your application.